First time in his career, as a pollster, he has no idea what's going to happen in the election.

 There are stories to explain why Obama lost already out there.

-And then Obama not so happy warrior.
+And then Obama, not so happy warrior.

 Barack Obama's enthusiasm gap began at home.

-For the lackluster TV appearances, for that epic flip-flop October 3rd and the November dates di uh debate stage that that might yet cost him the presidency.
+There's a surprisingly simple explanation for Obama's up-and-down performance as a candidate for the lackluster TV appearances, for that epic flip-flop October 3rd and the November debate stage that might yet cost him the presidency.

 If Obama loses, who is to blame?